Sup2point0/integrity/questions/addvent/w24c-ss1.md

 ## Question

-The 4 squirrels <em>Poppy</em>, <em>Quill</em>, <em>Ronald</em>, <em>Sunset</em> are having a sledging race.
+The 4 squirrels *Poppy*, *Quill*, *Ronald*, *Sunset* are having a sledging race.

- - Poppy did not finish first or last.
+Poppy did not finish first or last.

- - Quill beat at least 2 squirrels.
+Quill beat at least 2 squirrels.

- - Sunset finished before Ronald.
+Sunset finished before Ronald.

- - There was at least 1 squirrel between Poppy and Ronald.
+There was at least 1 squirrel between Poppy and Ronald.

 <strong>Can you determine what order they finished in?</strong>